eHealthAfrica/aether-consumer-sdk/README.md

 ### Implementing Consumer Behavior

 Once you have schemas defined, you'll need to implement the behavior that makes the consumer special.
-The BaseJob at `aet.job.BaseJob` and BaseConsumer at `aet.consumer.BaseConsumer` should be subclassed.
+The BaseJob at `aet.job.BaseJob` and BaseConsumer at `aet.consumer.BaseConsumer` should be sub-classed.

 #### `aet.api.APIServer`

-This is the main application entrypoint.
+This is the main application entry point.
 It needs, among other things, an instance of `BaseConsumer` or its subclass for initialization.
 Starting the APIServer runs everything until `stop()` is called.

 #### `aet.consumer.BaseConsumer`: